For more information, please contact:

 The making of the criminal law is an area of exclusive federal jurisdiction, and amendments to the Criminal Code form a large part of the committee’s ongoing work.
 Criminal law involves matters of public safety, health, and security, as well as crimes against individuals and the administration of justice.
 For this reason, a number of controversial social issues such as abortion, prostitution, pornography and assisted suicide are normally examined by this committee.

 To this end, the committee finds itself most often dealing with government bills which seek to make specific amendments to the Criminal Code and other related Acts that deal with criminal justice more generally.
-In recent years, the committee has examined criminal justice bills relating to pardons, mega-trials, sex offenders, firearms, parole, illegal drugs, sentencing, child pornography, white collar crime, prostitution, victims’ rights, the faint-hope clause and the military justice system.
+In recent years, the committee has examined criminal justice bills relating to pardons, mega-trials, sex offenders, firearms, parole, legalization of cannabis, sentencing, child pornography, white collar crime, prostitution, victims’ rights, the faint-hope clause and the military justice system.

 In the past, the committee has received several bills that sought to ensure that Canada’s linguistic duality is reflected in federal legislation.
 Highly technical bills, for example legislation that seeks to harmonize federal and provincial laws in both official languages, continue to be referred to this committee, due to the complexity and specific legal expertise that the study of these bills may often require.
 This committee also normally receives all legislation relating to the electoral process and electoral districts in Canada.
 Although the committee clearly has a mandate to study constitutional or federal-provincial matters, major studies of this nature have more recently been referred to either a special committee or to a joint committee of the Senate and the House of Commons.
 However, constitutional issues remain within the general scope of study of the committee and the committee has more recently been tasked with studying some Senate reform initiatives.

 Because of the volume of legislation that is referred to this committee, it tends to conduct short and precise investigative studies that are directly tied to its mandate.
 Most often this entails the statutorily mandated review of legislation.
-In 2009, the committee conducted a comprehensive review of the DNA Identification Act, making 22 recommendations to the government.
-The report has provided valuable guidance to the courts and to the government in the on-going application of the Act, having been cited directly in court decisions and has led to the introduction of new legislation.
-In 2013 the committee undertook a review of specific provisions in the Criminal Code that relate to the production of records in sex offence proceedings, a subject that had received no parliamentary scrutiny since their enactment in 1997, despite a number of judicial rulings.
+Between 2016-2017, the committee conducted a comprehensive review to address the lengthy court delays in Canada, making 50 recommendations to the government.
+The report identified steps that the federal Minister of Justice, provincial governments, the judiciary and many other participants in the justice system to address the lengthy delays.

 Over the past several years, the committee has also studied issues such as non-derogation clauses as they pertain to aboriginal treaty rights, user fees for pardon applications, the constitutionality of Canada’s military court martial system, approved the pilot project on the use of assistive voting devices for people with disabilities, and the constitutionality of language rights in the North.